Stockholm Christmas Winter Birding Tours

 The ship was later bought by the Woolworth-millionaire Frank W. Hutton.
 His daughter Barbara Hutton, the Woolworth heiress, received it as a gift from her father on her 18th birthday.
 Barbara lived an extravagant life among royals and movie stars and in the 1940’s she was married to Cary Grant for a short time.
 She later sold the ship to the Royal British Navy for one-pound sterling.

-1) Winter Solstice: There will be a winter solstice afternoon dinner cruise with a traditional Swedish Smörgåsbord (called Julbord in Swedish) aboard the M/S Waxholm III, which is a classic archipelago ship from the maritime golden age; built in 1903.
+1) M/S Waxholm: Dinner cruise with a traditional Swedish Smörgåsbord (called Julbord in Swedish) aboard the M/S Waxholm III, which is a classic archipelago ship from the maritime golden age; built in 1903.
 This is a 3-hour dinner cruise through parts of the Stockholm Archipelago.
-This boat has the best Glögg (traditional mulled wined).
+This boat has the best Glögg (traditional mulled wine).

-3) Christmas Day: Traditional Swedish Julbord (Christmas Smörgåsbord) will be at the Grand Hotel.
+3) The Grand Hotel Christmas Dinner: Traditional Swedish Julbord (Christmas Smörgåsbord) will be at the Grand Hotel.
 Built in 1874, the Grand Hotel has been a center piece for important events in Sweden and it is truly an opulent, grand old hotel.
 Similar to the Mälardrottningen, when you step into the lobby of the Grand Hotel, you are walking in the footsteps of royalty, presidents and movies stars.
 From 1901 – 1929 the Nobel Laureate Banquet was held at the Grand Hotel.

 Day 1: Arrival in Stockholm